Wit-K/ChemStudent/theory.md

 ## 2. Basic Electrochemistry
 Experiments in this field take place inside an "electrolytic cell".
 Unlike a battery (which creates electricity from chemicals), an electrolytic cell uses an external power source to force non-spontaneous chemical reactions to happen.

-Here are the three critical components of the system:
+The three critical components of the system include:

 ### The Cathode (The Reduction Site)
-The cathode is the electrode connected to the negative terminal of your power supply.
-This is where the electrons enter the solution.
+The cathode is the "electrode" connected to the negative terminal of the power supply.
+This is where electrons enter the solution.
 *   **What happens here:** Positive ions or neutral molecules (like $$CO_2$$) are attracted to the surface.
 They accept electrons and undergo reduction.
 *   **Function:** This is the most important part of the setup.
 The material of the cathode determines what product you make.
 Researchers are working together to create better cathode which makes better product.
 *   **Key Equation:** $$ CO_2 + 2H^+ + 2e^- \rightarrow CO + H_2O $$

 ### The Anode (The Oxidation Site)
-The anode is the electrode connected to the positive terminal.
+The anode is the "electrode" connected to the positive terminal.
 This is where electrons leave the solution to return to the power supply.
 *   **What happens here:** To balance the electrons used at the cathode, something must lose electrons (oxidize) at the anode.
 In most experiments, water is oxidized into oxygen gas.
 *   **Function:** While we focus on what is happening on the cathode, the anode is necessary to complete the circuit.
 *   **Key Equation:** $$ 2H_2O \rightarrow O_2 + 4H^+ + 4e^- $$